juzhang/mapclient-fai-workshop/doc/workshop_prep.rst

 OpenSim 3.3's Python API.
 If you intend on developing MAP Client plugins, you should familiarise yourself with Python and these libraries.

+In the :doc:`map_installation` guide we will cover the installation of these libraries.